abathroomwithblacksnakeskinwallpapercirculargoldmirror

 Even if gold and silver aren’t the look for you, just remember a warm metal and cool metal together will work well.

 You don’t have to mix metals in every space.
-Generally the smaller the space the more restraint for finishes and styles.
-You don’t want too many different things into a small space.
+Generally, the smaller the space, the more restraint for finishes and styles.
+You don’t want too many different things in a small space.
 It can be overwhelming even in a large bathroom space!

-An easy way to put different metals together in the bathroom is looking at the different levels in your bathroom.
+An easy way to put different metals together in the bathroom is to look at the different levels in your bathroom.
 Dividing the space up this way is a good starting point and keeps things simple.

-One metal finish for the bottom which would be the hardware on the vanities.
-The next level up would be the faucets which would be a different finish.
-Then the mirror a different finish.
+One metal finish for the bottom, which would be the hardware on the vanities.
+The next level up would be the faucets, which would be a different finish.
+Then the mirror has a different finish.

 Have you got the same finish throughout your bathroom?
 You want to add another metal to enhance your space but you’re not doing complete overhaul?
 Here’s one idea you could try.